linsalrob/PawseySummer2024/README.md

 # The milestones

-_Milestone 1:_ Create a database of sequences from known segmented viral genomes for model training.
-_Milestone 2:_ Develop a deep-learning model that can identify segmented viral genomes from environmental sequencing data _Milestone 3:_ Determine corresponding segments of viral genomes using their abundance and graph algorithms _Milestone 4:_ Publish the developed bioinformatics tool as an end-to-end pipeline
+_Milestone 1:_ Create a database of sequences from known segmented viral genomes for model training _Milestone 2:_ Develop a deep-learning model that can identify segmented viral genomes from environmental sequencing data _Milestone 3:_ Determine corresponding segments of viral genomes using their abundance and graph algorithms _Milestone 4:_ Publish the developed bioinformatics tool as an end-to-end pipeline